JasianE/MovieTime/README.md

 # MovieTime Backend

 The backend for the MovieTime application.
 Built with **.NET** to provide REST APIs for movie data, user accounts, and personalized recommendations.
+This backend is used by the MovieTime frontend.
+See the movietime full app to find the project w/ the docker file so that you can run it locally yourself.
+(Or look at the AWS link... coming soon!)

-This backend is consumed by the [MovieTime Frontend](#) (React + Vite + TypeScript).
+Made with much love and passion by your cook, Jun Li <3

 ## Features
 - REST API for user authentication, movie data, and recommendations